svenslaggare/panta/README.md

 ## Events
 Everything is built around _events_ that fires when an expression evaluates true.
 To be able to easily define many queries, an event consists of two type of metrics: independent metric (the metric we want to discover performance problem for) and the dependent metrics (the possible variables that the independent metric correlates with).

-In each event, the independent metric is matched with _all_ of the dependent metric.
-This makes the event definition generic, allowing easy definition of many underlying queries being executed.
+In each event, the independent metric is matched with _all_ of the dependent metrics, but a specific instance of the query only refers to one.
+This makes the event definition generic, making it easy to define many underlying queries.

 On every metric sampling, every query is evaluated.
 But _only_ events that are true generates output.
 This strategy is necessary in order to discover performance problems that are short-lived, but also don't create a lot of output that is costly to store.